ihommani/blog_source/content/technical/javaslang.md

 In usage we rather use the same pattern than in standard java.

 ### Pattern matching
-I haven't really use this feature. the problem is it is still in developemtn, pain integration with intelliJ .
+I haven't used this feature much.
+It is still in development and integration with Intellij is not really that good.

 # Drawbacks
 ## Naming collision